 We can offer secure high-commodity storage facilities for investors purchasing in sizeable quantities (over £2,500).
 We deliver orders direct to your door using fully insured specialist couriers and you are free to make your own arrangements for storage.

 Investing in gold is widely acknowledged to be a way to diversify a traditional paper asset portfolio and can be used to balance risk with other investments.
-British gold coins maintain a strong value intrinsic to the amount of gold used in the mintage but also as collectibles.
+British gold coins for sale maintain a strong value intrinsic to the amount of gold used in the mintage but also as collectables.